For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Here are some of the reasons why we need GPT:

-GPT can help us to be more productive.
+2. GPT makes us more productive.
 It can be used to automate tasks, such as writing emails and reports.
 For example, a customer service representative can use GPT to generate personalized responses to customer inquiries.

 These are just a few examples of the many ways that GPT is being used to improve our lives.
-As GPT continues to develop, we can expect to see even more innovative and transformative applications for this technology
+As GPT continues to develop, we can expect to see even more innovative and transformative applications for this technology.
+Since we have an idea of the role of GPT, let’s explore the GPT3.5 vs GPT-4.

 GPT-3.5 vs GPT-4: A Comparative Analysis